Cutoff Phenomenon for Cyclic Dynamics on Hypercube: Lower Bound

 \subsection{Statistical Properties of the Chain}

-This section describes the obtainment of the statistical properties of the proportion chain used in the proof.
-In particular, the $\ell^{2}$-norm of $\hat{S}_{t}$ and the variance of $S_{t}$ were analyzed. \begin{prop} Proportion chain $(S_{t})$ has the following norm contraction:
+This section describes the statistical properties of the proportion chain used in the proof.
+In particular, the $\ell^{2}$-norm of $\hat{S}_{t}$ and the variance of $S_{t}$ are analyzed. \begin{prop} Proportion chain $(S_{t})$ of the cyclic dynamics $(\sigma_{t})$ has the following $\ell^{2}$-norm contraction that depends on $n$:

-\end{prop} \begin{proof} Denote $(\mathcal{F}_{t})$ as the filtration of cyclic dynamics $(\sigma_{t})$.
-By the definition of the proportion chain,